D. T. H. van der Merwe: International career

-The following summer, van der Merwe was again in the Canadian selection for the 2010 Churchill Cup.
-Canada began pool play with a win against Uruguay with van der Merwe picking up two tries in the second half of the match.
+The following summer, Van der Merwe was again in the Canadian selection for the 2010 Churchill Cup.
+Canada began pool play with a win against Uruguay with Van der Merwe picking up two tries in the second half of the match.
 Canada reached the Churchill Cup final for the first time after a hard-fought and historical 33–27 win against France A. Van der Merwe once again started at outside centre for the Canadians, however, their efforts were not enough as they lost the final to England Saxons 38–18.

+Van der Merwe retired from international rugby following the 2019 Rugby World Cup.